THS-International/website/src/markdown-pages/faq.md

           registered with the wrong field of study.
 Please contact our Facebook Page or write <mailto:info@thsint.se> so we can correct that.
         title: Why can’t I see events from my Chapter?
+  - category: Payment for Events
+    questions:
+      - description: >-
+          Yes, but not all events.
+These are marked in the bottom of our event description as well as on our sign up page. \

+          \

+          If an event requires a payment, please attend the payment desk on one of our Arrival Days.
+We will have other payment desks during the Reception, but these will be announced on our Facebook group a few days before they are held.
+        title: 'Do some events require payment? '
+      - description: >-
+          In the calendars that we have below, we have some of the prices marked as Price X/Price Y, showcasing the non-alcoholic/alcoholic ticket price.
+In our sign up system, all prices will be marked as the non-alcoholic ticket.
+For the events titled Gasque, Osqvik, and Sauna Night, we will ask you at our payment desk if you would like to pay an additional fee for a ticket with alcohol.
+        title: What do Price X/Price Y mean?
+      - description: >-
+          If an event requires a payment, please attend the payment desk on one of our Arrival Days.
+We will have other payment desks during the Reception, but these will be announced on our Facebook group a few days before they are held.
+        title: 'When will there be payment desks? '
   - category: THS Membership and Student Card
     questions:
       - description: >-